As oil industry bleeds jobs, Asia's green energy drive offers bright spot

 Interest in green energy jobs is playing out at colleges.

-New Delhi's Teri University has 139 students enrolled in its renewable energy programmes this year, up from 97 in 2014 and 69 in 2013.
+New Delhi's Teri University has 139 students enrolled in its renewable energy programs this year, up from 97 in 2014 and 69 in 2013.

 RECRUITMENT